 In recent times, the internet has made it possible for people residing in Uganda itself to do tasks for foreign clients.
 You can complete their work from your own home and receive payments from them.
 However, they use online payment systems for payments and PayPal is the most popular online payment system.
 Also, popular online shopping platforms like Amazon and eBay accept Paypal as their payment option.
 So, if we want to buy any products, then we need online payment options that are accepted around the world.

 Is PayPal available in Uganda?

-No. PayPal is not actually available in Uganda yet.
-PayPal accounts registered in Uganda are only allowed to send payments, but not receive money.
+Yes.
+PayPal is actually available in Uganda.
+However, PayPal accounts registered in Uganda are only allowed to send payments, but not receive money.
 All you need to do is link your Visa card to your PayPal account and make the payments using PayPal.

 What can you do with PayPal in Uganda?

 Before we do anything else, let’s first know what a PayPal account in Uganda can do for you.
 There are literally many things you can do with it and here are some of them:

 - Purchase or sell products and services online

 - Get paid online through Freelancing websites like Upwork, or from someone else or a business.

 - Send or receive payments for online auctions at eBay and other websites

 - Make or receive donations.